In this Article

 - Dosing considerations for White Sandalwood.

 When taken by mouth, white sandalwood can cause itching, nausea, stomach upset, and blood in the urine.

-Avoid taking white sandalwood for longer than six weeks.
-Taking it for more than six weeks might cause kidney problems.
+Not enough is known about the safety of applying white sandalwood to the skin in amounts greater than those contained in cosmetics.
 Contact with white sandalwood can cause allergic skin reactions in some people.